ChrisRDavila/calculator/README.md

 ## Description

-This practice with javascript will allow user to enter two numbers and add, subtract, multiply and divide amd return am answer
+This practice with javascript will allow user to enter two numbers and add, subtract, multiply and divide amd return am answer.

 ## Setup/Installation Requirements